Samples¶

 Note

-This pattern is just a lightweight convenience for the samples.
-Trecs is deliberately unopinionated about how you structure your application — it doesn't register MonoBehaviours, manage singletons, or hook into Unity's update loop automatically.
-In a real project, you would use whatever approach you prefer for building your object graph: a dependency injection framework (e.g., Reflex, Zenject, VContainer), plain MonoBehaviours, ScriptableObjects, or anything else.
-All Trecs needs is for your code to call world.Tick(), world.LateTick(), and world.Dispose() at the appropriate times.
+This pattern is a convenience for the samples.
+Trecs is unopinionated about application structure — it doesn't register MonoBehaviours, manage singletons, or hook into Unity's update loop.
+Use a DI framework (Reflex, Zenject, VContainer), plain MonoBehaviours, ScriptableObjects, or anything else.
+Trecs only requires that your code calls world.Tick(), world.LateTick(), and world.Dispose() at the right times.